 The City will also invest in a proactive service infrastructure maintenance response system for water meters.
 This will include replacing ageing water meters across Cape Town to ensure accurate water metering and billing, which will in turn result in a more accurate estimate of the City's water balance.
-51 These meter replacements will occur based on meter age or along with the provision of new meter connections.
+These meter replacements will occur based on meter age or along with the provision of new meter connections.

-50 A way to control landfill gas by safely disposing of the flammable content, particularly methane, and minimising odour nuisance, health risks and adverse environmental impact.
+&lt;sup>57 A way to control landfill gas by safely disposing of the flammable content, particularly methane, and minimising odour nuisance, health risks and adverse environmental impact.

-51 The difference between the amount of water supplied into the system and the amount consumed, which equals water loss.
+&lt;sup>58 The difference between the amount of water supplied into the system and the amount consumed, which equals water loss.